 I've flown in from LA and Route 66.
-Now I'm on my own on the other side of the world in Rarotonga.
+Now I'm on my own, on the other side of the world, in Rarotonga in the Cook Islands.
 The island is extraordinarily pretty with craggy peaks.
-My beach bungalow faces the most picture perfect lagoon straight out of the paradise catalogue with little islets (called motus) a reef (with crashing waves that sound like an aeroplane that never quite manages to land) and the obligatory white sand and bendy palm trees.
+My beach bungalow faces the most picture perfect lagoon, straight out of the Paradise Catalogue, with little islets (called motus) a reef (with crashing waves which sound like an aeroplane that never quite manages to land) and the obligatory white sand and bendy palm trees.
 Too bad the weather is mixed.
-Still no warmer than LA except for sudden odd baking patches of sun and raining a little.
+Still no warmer than LA,, except for sudden odd baking patches of sun and a little rain.
 Global warming is becoming very disagreeable.

-The Cook Islands are administered in association with New Zealand, so no-one is sure if this is a separate country or not.
-There are a lot of Kiwis here, both running businesses and on holiday.
-That means plenty of flat vowels and friendly, but we're not going to stand any nonsense or emotional twaddle.
 It's all super-duper organised.
-My little palace has a kitchen/diner/sitting room, bathroom and bedroom with every gadget known to man.
+My little palace has a kitchen/diner/sitting room, bathroom and bedroom, with every gadget known to man.
 I even have a share in a gas BBQ.
 I'm not even going to think about using it.
 Breakfast is delivered in the middle of the afternoon and placed in the fridge.

 Rarotonga Mynah Soccer League